The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Additional Methods in Related Work

 A particularly relevant work for our study is \citep{arbitraryexamples}, which considers a different model for generating adversarial examples.
 This approach has significant implications for the robustness of watermarking techniques in the face of adversarial attacks.

-In the context of Large Language Models (LLMs), there is a rapidly growing body of research focused on identifying adversarial examples \citep{Zou2023UniversalAT, Carlini2023AreAN, NEURIPS2023_a0054803}.
+In the context of LLMs, there is a rapidly growing body of research focused on identifying adversarial examples \citep{Zou2023UniversalAT, Carlini2023AreAN, NEURIPS2023_a0054803}.
 This research is closely related to the notion of \textit{jailbreaking} \citep{andriushchenko2024jailbreaking, chao2023jailbreaking, mehrotra2024tree, Wei2023JailbrokenHD}, which involves manipulating models to bypass their intended constraints and protections.